A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Representation

 \subsubsection{Image-to-text}

-Earlier approaches verbalize images to reformulate the VQA task into text-based QA and then perform reasoning in the language space~\cite{Wu2016AskSources, Li2019VisualComprehension, Gui2021KAT:Vision-and-Language, Lin2022REVIVE:Answering,Gao2022Transform-Retrieve-Generate:Answering}.
-For example, TRiG~\cite{Gao2022Transform-Retrieve-Generate:Answering} converts visual information into textual representations through a three-level image-to-text transformation approach.
-This process leverages off-shelf models for image captioning~\cite{Li2020Oscar:Tasks}, dense object detection and labeling~\cite{Anderson2018Bottom-UpAnswering}, and optical character recognition (OCR)~\cite{Jain2021SelectAnswering}.
-REVIVE~\cite{Lin2022REVIVE:Answering} emphasizes the understanding of regional visual information and inter-region relationships, which is thus initiated by the pre-trained GLIP~\cite{Li2022GroundedPre-training} for region detection.
-Then it leverages the frozen CLIP~\cite{Radford2021LearningSupervision} to generate the tags and VinVL-large~\cite{Zhang2021VinVL:Models} to generate captions.
-The model encodes spatial relationships between regions through position vectors, combining them with regional tags for GPT-3-based~\cite{Brown2020LanguageLearners} reasoning.
-Similar to REVIVE~\cite{Lin2022REVIVE:Answering}, MAVEx~\cite{Wu2022Multi-ModalVQA} also explicitly leverages regional features for KB-VQA, but with distinct approaches, which takes the object regions as the internal knowledge.
-MAVEx first generates candidate answers using pre-trained ViBERT-multi-task~\cite{Lu202012-in-1:Learning} and extracts multi-granular noun phrases through constituency parsing.
-These extracted nouns are then linked to detected object regions and used to generate textual statements for the later retrieval.
-Both of the noun and the statement will be used for the later multimodal knowledge retrieval.
+While image-to-text transformation is a fundamental vision task, in KB-VQA it primarily serves as the interface for knowledge grounding.
+The image verbalization essentially reformulates the VQA task into text-based QA where reasoning happens in the language space.
+Since many external KBs are formed by textual documents, text features become a naturally compatible form for effective knowledge retrieval and downstream reasoning.
+The image-to-text conversion for KB-VQA can be traced back to pre-LLM era, when \cite{Wu2016AskSources} developed a pipeline based on a multi-label CNN and LSTM network to generate dual representations: attribute-based features for structured query matching and caption-based features for reasoning.
+This method is later complemented by a question-guided knowledge selection scheme~\cite{Wu2018ImageKnowledge}.
+Such verbalization method continues in the space of KB-VQA after LLM comes into play~\cite{Gui2022KAT:Vision-and-Language, Lin2022REVIVE:Answering,Gao2022Transform-Retrieve-Generate:Answering}.
+For example, TRiG~\cite{Gao2022Transform-Retrieve-Generate:Answering} converts visual information into textual representations by leveraging image captioning, dense object detection and Optical Character Recognition (OCR).
+REVIVE~\cite{Lin2022REVIVE:Answering} emphasizes the understanding of regional visual information and inter-region relationships using region detection.
+The model encodes spatial relationships between regions through position vectors, combining them with regional tags for LLM reasoning.
+Similarly, MAVEx~\cite{Wu2022Multi-ModalVQA} also explicitly leverages regional features for KB-VQA, but takes a different approach of internalizing object regions.
+MAVEx first generates candidate answers using a pre-trained VLM and extracts noun phrases through constituency parsing, which are then linked to detected object regions for generating the corresponding textual features.